Mikeskay/Count/README.md

-# Count
+# Task Title: Count

-Download the file CountDownExample.java from the course web (in the Lab page). a) Compile and run it. b) Generate JavaDoc.
-From where you have CountDownExample.java stored, create a directory called doc. (mkdir doc from the command line in your directory is faster than using windows to do it!).
-Type the following command on the command line:  javadoc –d doc CountDownExample.java  This command has created a whole bunch of different files in the doc directory.
-Open up index.html in your browser and take a look at what it has produced. c) Alter the program CountDownExample.java so that instead of counting down it counts up.
-When it gets to the end of the count, it should print All done! (rather than Time up!)
-You also need to change the javadoc comments to your own comments.
-Name your program CountUpExample.java. d) Generate JavaDoc for CountUpExample.java.
+# Task Description:

+Write a Java program that counts up and down.
+When it gets to the end of the count when counting up, it should print "All done!" and "Time up!" when counting down.